opencadc/reg/cadc-registry/README.md

 is still recognized and read if `cadc-registry.properties` is not found.

 ### cadc-registry.properties
 The cadc-registry.properties file specifies which local service is authoritative for various site-wide functions.
-The keys are standardID values for the functions and the values are resourceID values (`ivo` scheme) for the service that implements that standard feature or a direct `https` base URL to the service.
+The keys are IVOA standardID values representing the functions and the values are resourceID values (`ivo` scheme) for the service that implements that standard feature or a direct `https` base URL to the service.
 The latter is intended for specifying the registry service to use or for services like an OpenID issuer that does not implement VOSI-capabilities.